muratk5n/thirdwave/en/README.md

 for democracy.
 The rest is rationalizations to sound cool around the water-cooler for a decision that was already made on a much more baser level.
-This analysis is offputting for some, further away than a Renaissance society they dreamt about but it's life.
+This analysis is offputting for some, further away than a Renaissance society they might have dreamt about but it's life.
 The sights and people we saw on Jaywalking are not the exception, or even an American phenomenon, they are the rule.

 ---